laminas/laminas-di/docs/book/v3/config.md

   - `typeOf`: String that contains a class name.
 It declares that the associated key is an alias of the given class name.
 This class must exist.
-    It cannot not be another alias.
+    It cannot be another alias.

 Below is an example of injector configuration.